bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 # Heart Failure Prediction Model using Amazon SageMaker

-## :hospital: 0.0 Heart Failure Machine Learning Model Motivation
+## :bulb: 0.0 Heart Failure Machine Learning Model Motivation

 Improved data and analytical tools can assist healthcare providers in identifying patients who are at-risk from heart failure, thus allowing providers to proactively recommend and implement a holistic protocol consisting of lifestyle changes, pharmaceutical drugs, and advanced interventions (e.g. angioplasty, catheter ablation, stent placement, and surgery to repair valves and vessels).
 Therefore, data analytics and machine learning (ML) can play an important part in the overall healthcare solution that saves lives from CardioVascular Diseases (CVD) and improves the quality and longevity of life.
 This example project uses [Amazon SageMaker](https://aws.amazon.com/sagemaker/) which is managed ML service provided by AWS, and it follows the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) methodology in which the data analytics lifecycle consists of iterative steps: